 Please note the following:

-- Fuels marked YES are fully listed with UL for use with Beckett burners
+- Fuels marked YES in green are fully listed with UL for use with Beckett burners

-- Fuels marked OK are not fully listed with UL.
+- Fuels marked YES in yellow are not fully listed with UL.
 However, they have been used successfully, and in some cases may be used to address certain fuel or combustion issues.
 Their normal use will not void Beckett’s warranty on the burner and components.

-- Fuels marked NO should not be used in Beckett burners.
+- Fuels marked NO in red should not be used in Beckett burners.
 These fuels are specifically forbidden because of potential performance and/or safety problems.

 Know your fuel!